 Leonard’s Malasadas: This place came recommended by many people!
 A malasada is like a donut, but filled with your choice of toppings.
 We (Amber and Josh), got two malasadas-one filled with Haupia (coconut pudding) and one filled with chocolate and ate them both at the same time.
 Very yummy!
 A couple of things to note-Leonard’s is in Waikiki and is a little tricky to get to, so give yourself time.
 Also, come hungry!
 These things are filling!
 And plan to wait in a little bit of a line.
 We waiting probably 10-15 minutes to order and then have them make our malasadas.

 Now let’s talk about the North Shore area.
 This is more of what you probably think of when you think of Hawaii-green mountains, palm trees everywhere, beaches no matter where you go, slower paced.
-Basically paradise.
+Basically, paradise.
 It will also feel very different from the Honolulu area-it’s a whole different pace of life up on the North Shore.
 There are a lot of fun things to do up there too.
-Here’s some of our favorite fun things to do on Oahu North Shore.
+Here are some of our favorite fun things to do on Oahu North Shore.

 Biking in North Shore: If you want an easy, relaxing and fun way to explore North Shore, try renting a bike from North Shore Bike Rentals.
 They’ll meet you anywhere you request with a beach cruiser or a tandem bike and you can cruise up and down the shore.

 You can also snorkel in Shark’s Cove.
-There’s even places to rent the gear right across the street if you need it.
+There are even places to rent the gear right across the street if you need it.
 (Word of warning though, the waves get huge in the winter on this part of North Shore, so the beaches are mostly closed and you don’t want to get in the water.)
 Also, when you go to this area, make sure to watch your belongings.
-It has a reputation for thefts, both on the beach and car break ins.
+It has a reputation for thefts, both on the beach and car break-ins.
 Don’t bring unnecessary items with you, pack light on this day and be aware of your belongings.

 Polynesian Cultural Center: This is an experience you won’t want to miss!
 Buy a pass for a day (best to reserve online ahead of time, you’ll save money that way) and explore all of the Polynesian Islands.